JordanMajd/Electronic_Life/README.md

 *In a Browser:*

+- Dependencies:
   1. install browserify, `npm install -g browserify`
   1. install http-server, `npm install -g http-server`
+- Implementing:
+  1. In `app.js` implement a `domworldanimator` or a `canvasworldanimator` (note these may need edited as they are set up for branch `conway`)
+  1. In `index.html` uncomment the appropriate div, '#canvas-canvas' or `#dom-canvas`
+- Building and running:
   1. in project root, `./build.sh`
   1. `cd dist`
   1. `http-server`
   1. Open browser to `localhost:8080`

 ## Implement